What is a Brow Lift?

 - An endoscopic brow lift is done with small incisions behind the hairline

-- A limited incision brow lift is mostly done at the same time as eyelid surgery
+- A limited incision brow lift is mainly performed at the same time as eyelid surgery

 - A classic brow lift involves making a longer incision along the hairline